 To have your non-immigrant visa approved, demonstrate to the consular officer that you have strong ties with Nigeria and that you intend to leave the U.S. as soon as you’ve achieved your purpose of visiting.
 You can apply for a non-immigrant visa at either the U.S. Embassy in Abuja or the U.S. Consulate Office in Lagos.

-Examples of common non-immigrant visa types include business/tourist visa, work visa, student visa, exchange visitor visa, transit/ship crew visa, domestic employee visa, journalist and media visa, and so on.
+According to the guidelines on application-filing-service.com, examples of common non-immigrant visa types include business/tourist visa, work visa, student visa, exchange visitor visa, transit/ship crew visa, domestic employee visa, journalist and media visa, and so on.

 Below is a full list of non-immigrant visa types: